Let’s talk about links and why it’s beneficial to spread link love throughout the writing community.

 My writing journey had been what you might call a sweet unrest until last September when I launched my freelance writing business because I was struck by one of life’s little inspirations.
 That would be to make a living doing what I love on my own terms.

-Within about six weeks, I had launched my career and was happily writing the cyber highway.
+Within about six weeks (link no longer active), I had launched my career and was happily writing the cyber highway (link no longer active).
 My blog helped me find great people within the writing community.
 And while freelancing paid the bills, it was not my life’s greatest ambition.
 For I had big dreams of writing a novel and having it published, but I harbored fears of the rejecter and publishers who would find flaws in my fiction.

 I decided that in addition to peddling my writing as a service, I would embark on a mission to become a better fiction writer.
 How?
 Well I started by escaping reality.
 Later this year, I’ll participate in NaNoWriMo and write a novel in 30 days.
 Hopefully I’ll finish on time because as you know, punctuality rules.